How To Rehydrate A Sugar Glider

 6.Seek veterinary attention if necessary: If you notice that your sugar glider’s condition is not improving despite your efforts to rehydrate them, seek veterinary attention immediately.
 Dehydration can cause serious health problems in sugar gliders and prompt treatment is essential.

-See also Sugar Glider Calcium Supplement
+See also Cinnamon Sugar Gliders

 Remember that prevention is always better than cure when it comes to dehydration in sugar gliders.
 Make sure your sugar glider always has access to clean water and juicy fruits to help prevent dehydration.